MonoGame/MonoGame.Samples/FuelCell/Documentation/4-FuelCell-What-is-my-motivation.md

 ## Overview

 The goal for this part is the implementation of a control schema for the fuel carrier.
 With this schema, the player can use either the keyboard (A or D for left/right rotation and W and S for forward/backward movement) or a standard gamepad (using the left thumbstick for rotation and forward/backward movement).
-In addition, we'll check the `_maxRange` data member against the current position, and only allow movement that keeps the player on the playing field.
+In addition, we will check the `_maxRange` data member against the current position, and only allow movement that keeps the player on the playing field.
 This prevents the player from driving off the playing field.

 ## GamePad States